China's Ai Weiwei gets "absent" exhibition in Taiwan

-TAIPEI A museum in Taiwan will host dissident artist Ai Weiwei's first major exhibition in the overseas Chinese world in a move that could upset Beijing.
+TAIPEI A museum in Taiwan will host dissident artist Ai Weiwei's first major exhibition in the overseas Chinese world from Saturday in a move that could upset Beijing.

 Ai, famed for his work on the "Bird's Nest" Olympic Stadium in Beijing and whose 81-day detention this year caused an international outcry, remains under close watch in China.
 He was released in late June after he was taken from the Beijing airport and held in two secret locations.

-Aptly titled "Absent" due to China's ban on Ai travelling, the three-month exhibit at Taipei's Fine Arts Museum will have 21 works on show starting Saturday, including a photograph of a person's arm making an obscene gesture in Beijing's Tiananmen Square.
+Aptly titled "Absent" due to China's ban on Ai travelling, the three-month exhibit at Taipei's Fine Arts Museum will have 21 works on show, including a photograph of a person's arm making an obscene gesture in Beijing's Tiananmen Square.

 "The title 'Absent' is, I think, an interesting reflection on this exhibition, on Taiwan, on his personal situation, his art and his contribution to the field," said Chang Fang-wei, acting director of the museum's exhibition department.